General Terms

 7.9 Change of domicile

 The Customer must inform Clyde in good time of any planned change of domicile.
-If the Customer intends to transfer its domicile abroad, both Clyde and the Customer are entitled to dissolve the present contract as of the date of the transfer of domicile.
+This obligation also applies in the event of a change of domicile within a canton or within a municipality.
+The Customer shall take all steps required by Clyde to have the change of address entered in the vehicle registration document and, if necessary, to change the license plates.
+If the Customer intends to relocate their domicile abroad, both Clyde and the Customer shall be entitled to terminate this contract as of the date of the relocation.
 In this case, Clyde is entitled to assert claims for damages and expressly reserves the right to do so.

-To the extent necessary for the execution of the Contract or for compliance with legal provisions or if, in the opinion of Clyde, this is useful, the Client will make available to Clyde all necessary information, e.g. about other Users of the Vehicle, in particular if they have committed a traffic rule or other legal violation, about an impending seizure of the Vehicle by a public authority, etc..
-Insofar as this is necessary for the execution of the contract or for compliance with legal regulations, or if a violation of traffic rules or legal regulations is alleged, Clyde is also entitled to forward information and personal data received from the Client and made accessible (also of other Users of the Vehicle) to authorities and private claimants.
+Insofar as this is necessary or, in Clyde’s opinion, useful for the execution of the contract or compliance with statutory provisions, the Customer shall provide Clyde with all necessary information, e.g. information about other users of the vehicle, in particular if they have committed a traffic regulation violation or another legal violation, information about the threat of seizure of the vehicle by an authority, etc. The Customer shall promptly notify Clyde of any change in his/her driving entitlement (e.g. revocation of driving licence or discontinuation of a vehicle category) and of any loss of driving licence or licence plates.
+Insofar as this is necessary for the execution of the contract or compliance with statutory provisions, or if a violation of traffic rules or legal provisions is alleged, Clyde shall also be entitled to forward information and personal data received and made available by the Customer (including of other users of the vehicle) to authorities and private claimants.

 The loss of keys or other vehicle accessories must be reported to Clyde without delay.